 Modbus Controller Output

-The modbus_controller platform creates a output from a modbus_controller.
+The modbus_controller platform creates an output from a modbus_controller.
+The goal is to write a value to a modbus register on a device.

 Configuration variables: